plon/illinispots/README.md

   - Current classes in session
   - Upcoming class schedules
   - Room availability times and length
+- Integration of updated daily events for a comprehensive and up-to-date view of room usage
 - Library-specific features:
   - Real-time study room availability
   - Reservation slot visualization